Eyeing The Competition

 Implementing Positive Change

-Once we understand how a company's online and offline marketing efforts compare to the competition, it's easier to see where a company's marketing efforts may be lacking, and needs assistance; in addition to where efforts exceed the competition and expectations.
+Once we understand how a company's online and offline marketing efforts compare to the competition, it's easier to see where a company's marketing efforts may be lacking in need of assistance; in addition to where efforts exceed the competition and expectations.

 Successful competitive market analysis is on-going and should be approached in a phased, long-term manner.